hardenedlinux/harbian-qa/syzkaller/design_implementation_intro.md

 No matter if you use coverage filter or not, you can pass a PCs table to patch syzkaller, and access the "/kernfunc" interface to get the information about how much of a function was covered in this fuzzer.

-* Currently, Syzkaller has already implemented a similar web interface `func_cov`.
+* Currently, Syzkaller already has a interface `/funccover` cover this feature.
 We would not maintain such a redundant interface.
+Refer to [final section](#6-features-merged-by-syzkaller).

 ![KernFunc](KernFunc.png)

 #### Check the coverage filter configuration

 Access "/bitmap" interface to get the colored source code to check if your PCs table is right.

+* Currently, the filtered coverage report was merge by syzkaller, cover this feature.
+Refer to [final section](#6-features-merged-by-syzkaller).

 ![Bitmap](Bitmap.png)